 4. The MW output signal should be recorded at least every two seconds.

 5. The duration of the test is 100 seconds.
-After 100 seconds, the offset signal should be removed and the Controllable Load Resource should return to pretest power output.
+After 100 seconds, the offset signal should be removed and the CLR should return to pretest power output.

 6. The test should be conducted both with positive and negative frequency offsets.